hellopradeep69/topen/README.md

 - Tmenux or topen fdir tool
 - for eg cd ~/project/java/
 - nvim main.java
-- and then hitting '<leader>R' will work
+- and then hitting 'leader R' will work
 - **_if it doesn't work report the issue_**

 ---